Frequently Asked Questions

-Each spring for more than two decades schools from throughout the US present their bands, jazz ensembles, choirs, choruses and orchestras on Lincoln Center’s outdoor plazas as part of Lincoln Center’s Young Music Makers series.
-Performances by the school groups are free to the public and are usually around lunchtime, when the plazas are crowded with visitors and neighborhood workers.
+Each spring for more than two decades, schools from throughout the US present their concert bands, orchestras, jazz ensembles, choirs and choruses on Lincoln Center’s outdoor plazas as part of Lincoln Center’s Young Music Makers.
+Performances by the school groups are free to the public and usually occur around lunchtime, when the plazas are crowded with visitors and Lincoln Center neighbors.
 Lincoln Center provides the venue, chairs, and electricity if needed.
-Schools bring their own instruments, and sound equipment.
-There is no charge for participation.
+Schools bring their own instruments, music stands, and amplifiers.

 Is there a size restriction for the groups?

 Lincoln Center provides the venue and chairs.
 Transportation, stands, musical instruments, sound equipment, chaperones, and refreshments/meals must all be provided by the school.

 Where is the closest parking?

-There are places to load and unload on 62nd street and 65th street.
+There are places to load and unload on 62nd Street and 65th Street.
 We do not have reserved parking for buses.
 There is a parking garage on the Lincoln Center Campus for cars.
 Rates and information can be found on the Lincoln Center website.